 Any lazy Islanders who can’t face trekking to the New Territories can take solace in the fact that the crown jewel of all lantern carnivals in the city remains Victoria Park’s Urban Mid-Autumn Lantern Carnival.
 The lantern displays will be in the park all weekend but come carnival night on Monday, there will be tons to do including star gazing, gawping at the acrobatic skills of the Ningxia Arts Troupe, watching folk craft demonstrations and taking part in the supposedly ‘very popular’ lantern riddle quiz.
-Also not to be missed, on the 24th, the popular Tai Hang Fire Dragon Dance will take place in the park from 10.45pm to 11.30pm.

 For the clearest shot of the moon, head to Sai Kung’s Astropark.
 Away from the concrete jungle and dirty light of the rest of the city, the Astropark boasts an area of 1,200sq m and a range of astronomical instruments you can get busy with.
 And with Mid-Autumn being one of the best times to view the moon, you’re guaranteed a breathtaking panorama of the night sky.
 It’s not called the Moon Festival for nothing.

 Like tinsel and fairy lights at Christmas, there are never enough lantern displays during Mid-Autumn Festival.
 So here’s one more.
 Thankfully, this one in TST is an incredible showcase of lantern installations lighting up the Cultural Centre Piazza.
-This year, titled ‘To The Moon’, be dazzled by all the lantern displays – in the form of rabbits and adorable cartoon characters – with the historic clock tower serving as the backdrop.
+This year, titled ‘Magic Behind the Moon’, be dazzled by all the lantern displays – in the form of rabbits and adorable cartoon characters – with the historic clock tower serving as the backdrop.
 Over the Mid-Autumn weekend, there are special workshops, too.
 Tickets are first come, first serve, so be sure to get there early.